Tom Linebarger

-Norman Thomas Linebarger (born January 24, 1963) is an American businessman in the diesel engine industry.
+Norman Thomas Linebarger (born January 24, 1963) is an American businessman, formerly in the diesel engine industry.

 Education

 Linebarger has joint undergraduate degrees in management engineering from Claremont McKenna College and mechanical engineering from Stanford University.
 He has an MSc in manufacturing systems from the School of Engineering and an MBA from the Graduate School of Business.

 Career

 Linebarger began his career as an investment analyst and investment manager at Prudential Financial.
 He then took an internship at Cummins, joining the company full-time in 1993.
 During this time he held a variety of roles, including product manager of Fuel Systems Plant, then managing 60-member staff.

-Since 2012, Linebarger has served as chairman and chief executive officer of Cummins.
-Previous positions held at the firm include executive vice president, then president, of Power Generation Business; vice president; chief financial officer; and vice president of Supply Chain Management.
+From 2012 to 2023, Linebarger served as chairman and chief executive officer of Cummins.
+Previous positions held at the firm included executive vice president, then president, of Power Generation Business; vice president; chief financial officer; and vice president of Supply Chain Management.
 He was also one of the "100 CEO leaders in STEM" by STEMblog.